eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

 and... uhh... **THAT'S IT!!!**

-**CoffeePot** will now inject your ` OtherClass ` anywhere that you type hint for it.
+**CoffeeShop** will now inject your ` OtherClass ` anywhere that you type hint for it.

-**Note: By default, anytime you call ` CoffeePot::brew() ` you will receive a new unique instantiation of the requested class.
-So calling ` CoffeePot::brew() ` multiple times in a row with the same parameters will result in multiple instantiations of the same class.
+**Note: By default, anytime you call ` CoffeeShop::brew() ` you will receive a new unique instantiation of the requested class.
+So calling ` CoffeeShop::brew() ` multiple times in a row with the same parameters will result in multiple instantiations of the same class.
 These are separate unique objects.**

 > What if I don't want a new instantiation, but instead want a cached copy of an existing object that doesn't need to be unique?

 ###CoffeeMakers and Recipe Types

-Internally, **CoffeePot** uses a series of **CoffeeMaker** classes which determine how and when your objects are constructed and returned.
+Internally, **CoffeeShop** uses a series of **CoffeeMaker** classes which determine how and when your objects are constructed and returned.
 When creating a **Recipe** you can set which **CoffeeMaker** to use for your brew.

 There are currently three types: